| Oracle9iAS Reports Services Publishing Reports to the Web Release 2 (9.0.2) Part Number A92102-01 |

 rwcgi [ACCESSIBLE] [ARRAYSIZE] [AUTHID] [AUTOCOMMIT] [BCC] [BLANKPAGES] [BUFFERS] [CACHELOB] [CC] [CELLWRAPPER] [CONTENTAREA] [COPIES] [CUSTOMIZE] [DATEFORMATMASK] [DELIMITED_HDR] [DELIMITER] [DESFORMAT] [DESNAME] [DESTINATION] [DESTYPE] [DISTRIBUTE] [EXPIRATION] [EXPIREDAYS] [EXPRESS_SERVER] [FROM] [IGNOREMARGIN] [ITEMTITLE] [JOBNAME] [JOBTYPE] [LONGCHUNK] [MODE] [MODULE|REPORT] [NONBLOCKSQL] [NOTIFYFAILURE] [NOTIFYSUCCESS] [NOTIFYFAILURE] [ONFAILURE] [ONSUCCESS] [ORIENTATION] [OUTPUTFOLDER] [OUTPUTPAGE] [PAGEGROUP] [PAGESIZE] [PAGESTREAM] [PARAMFORM] [PDFCOMP] [PDFEMBED] [READONLY] [REPLACEITEM] [REPLYTO] [REPORT|MODULE] [ROLE] [RUNDEBUG] [SCHEDULE] [SERVER] [SITENAME] [STATUSFOLDER] [STATUSPAGE] [SUBJECT] [TOLERANCE] [TRACEMODE] [TRACEOPTS] [USERID]

-command invokes the Reports Server.
+The rwserver command invokes the Reports Server.
 The Reports Server processes client requests, which includes ushering them through its various services, such as authentication and authorization checking, scheduling, caching, and distribution (including distribution to custom--or pluggable--output destinations).
 Reports Server also spawns runtime engines for generating requested reports, fetches completed reports from the Reports cache, and notifies the client that the job is ready.

 The brackets surrounding each keyword in this list are there to create a separation between keywords and has no other significance.